You don’t have to travel far to be a tourist – as increasing numbers of Brits are finding, it’s fun to holiday at home.

 Guests feel at home

-It makes sense for to make guests feel at home.
+It makes sense to make guests feel at home.
 A happy customer is more likely to be a repeat customer.

 There’s also something to be said for acknowledging that a hotel might not suit everyone in every circumstance.
 Those holiday lets, holiday cottages and caravan parks provide flexibility that suits some travellers, particularly families with young children.